MobolanleAdebesin/songify/README.md

 The deployed site can be found [here](https://nostalgic-mirzakhani-fcf196.netlify.app/)

 ## How to use this Repository
-- clone this repository locally
+- Clone this repository locally
-- run npm init to pull dependencies
+- Run `npm install` to pull dependencies
-- create a spotify developer account [here](https://developer.spotify.com/) and create an application to generate `client_id` and `client_secret_key`
+- Create a spotify developer account [here](https://developer.spotify.com/)

-I chose to build an audio playback app because I love music and I've always wanted to build a project that utilizes Spotify's API.
-It was a fun challenge learning about the authentication process and figuring out what information could be used to reach an MVP.
+  - Create an application
+  - Generate `client_id` and `client_secret_key`
+- Add the generated `client_id` and `client` to the `.env` folder in the server directory
+- To run the server: `npm run dev` in the server directory
+- To run the client: `npm run start` in the client directory

 ## Web App Requirement